 Twin Cities Geek is a local website that Briana writes for.
-The page covers several geeky aspects that range from local events, to reviews, to topics that effect the geek community.
-Briana writes for the Cosplay Positive section of the site, which delves into the social aspects of cosplay.
-She tends to write about bullying, how to deal with bullying within the geek community.
+The page covers several geeky aspects that range from local events, to reviews, to topics that affect the geek community.
+Briana tends to write about the importance of representation and how to deal with bullying within the geek community.
 If you’re looking for her movie reviews, they’ve been moved HERE!

 - Please Stop Using Creators of Color to Defend Representation Problems: Sometimes, people like to defend the lack of representation or whitewashing in movies by pointing fingers at creators who give it the ok… but can we really blame creators when we’re constantly told that white is the default?